Frequently Asked Questions

 A.3

-For existing staff, only contract staff of child or MIP-related work in organisations or enterprises can apply for the check during renewal of contracts at this stage.
-For the time being, the scheme does not apply to existing staff without the need of contract renewal.
+At present, contract renewal staff who undertake child-related or MIP-related work in organisations or enterprises have been covered by the scheme.
+The employers may request those staff to apply for SCRC before the renewal of the contracts.
+(For the time being, the scheme does not apply to existing staff without the need of contract renewal.)

 Q.4 With regard to staff assigned by outsourced service provider to work frequently/regularly at an organisation or enterprise (such as, tutors of interest classes, security staff or cleaners), can the organisation or enterprise request them to undergo the check?